The Georgia Virtual School Program

 she must contact both the school registrar and Mrs. Galland.

-passed.
+have passed.
 Since Glynn County Schools pays tuition for these

 classes, it is important that students make certain online